 Zeinab Mousavi (comedian): She was detained in Qom in mid-October for backing the protests.
 After her release, Mousavi posted on social media that she had been in solitary confinement for 25 days.
 She was reportedly sentenced to two years in prison.

 Toomaj Salehi (32-year-old rapper): Security officials detained him on October 30 for criticizing the government in his songs.
 “Someone’s crime was that her hair was flowing in the wind.
 Someone’s crime was that he or she was brave and was outspoken,” he sang.
 The security forces reportedly raided Salehi’s home, beat him, then detained him.
 Iranian media claimed that he was leaving the country, but his family refuted the allegation.
 His family denied that he had apologized in a video released by state-affiliated media.
 On November 26, the judiciary charged Salehi with “corruption on earth” and “enmity against God,” both of which carry the death penalty.
 He was also charged with “propaganda activity,” “forming an illegal group,” “cooperating with hostile governments,” and “spreading lies and inciting others to commit violence.”
 Iran Human Rights claimed that Salehi was not allowed to choose a lawyer for his trial.
+In July 2023, he was sentenced to six years and three months in prison.

 In September 2021, he was detained and charged with propaganda against the regime his anti-government songs.
 He was released on bail after a week, but in January 2022 he was sentenced to six months in jail.
 His sentence was then suspended for a year.